This is where you’ll find answers to my most frequently asked questions. I suggest you check for your question here first, before sending me an email.

 Contact me for a more precise location and to discuss your hi-fi gear requirements!

-The fastest way to check my current inventory is to visit my For Sale page.
+The easiest way to check inventory is to visit my For Sale page.

 Easy, use the Liquid Audio contact form form to reach out to me – Mike, anytime!

-I don’t operate a retail store, so if it’s just small parts that you’re after, probably not.
-If its a cartridge, or something bigger, then yes, I can assist.
+On their own, usually not.
+I don’t operate a retail store, so if it’s just small parts that you’re after, no. If it’s a cartridge, or something bigger though, then yes I usually can assist.

 Let me explain.
 My mission is to get your hi-fi equipment working properly.
-I know you think you only need to replace a belt, but your turntable probably hasn’t ever been serviced and set-up properly.
+I know you might think you only need to replace a belt, but your turntable probably hasn’t ever been serviced, let alone set-up properly.

-Sorry, no, and if you want the work done properly you might want to avoid anyone who reckons they can!
+Unfortunately not, and if you want the work done properly you might want to avoid anyone who says they do!

-Precision work takes time, space and tools.
+Precision work takes time, space and preparation.
 If I’m going to properly inspect, service and repair your gear, I’ll need more than just a few minutes to do it.

-Some inspection and service costs are standardised, ask me about those.
+Some inspection and service costs are standardised though, ask me about those.